Focus on the Bench Press: Master Form for Max Strength

 That persistent shoulder pain after chest day?
 It’s not just bad luck—it’s poor form at work.
 The bench press is a precision movement, and even a slight deviation in technique can put your joints in harm’s way.
 For example, flaring your elbows places excessive stress on your rotator cuffs, turning them into a vulnerable target for injury.
 A bar that bounces off your chest can also wreak havoc on your pectoral tendons, stretching them like a rubber band pushed beyond its limit.

-But here’s the good news: by dialing in your bench press form, you can transform this risky lift into a movement that works with your body, not against it.
-Locking your scapulas down and back creates a solid base of support, while maintaining a perfect 75-degree elbow angle ensures the most efficient force transfer, reducing unnecessary strain on your shoulders.
+But here’s the good news: dialing in your bench press form can transform this risky lift into a movement that works with your body, not against it.
+Locking your scapulas down and back creates a solid base of support, while maintaining a perfect 75-degree elbow angle ensures efficient force transfer and reduces unnecessary strain on your shoulders.

-Research shows that lifters who prioritize proper technique experience 52% fewer shoulder injuries, all while moving significantly heavier weights.
-The takeaway?
-True strength isn't just about how much weight you can lift—it's about how long you can keep lifting without your body breaking down.
+Research shows that lifters who prioritize proper technique experience 52% fewer shoulder injuries, all while moving significantly heavier weights without putting excessive stress on the body.

 Maximizing muscle activation